-Yemeni food had a few similarities with Afghan food—slow cooked rice and meat, and spices such as coriander, turmeric, cardamon, cloves, and cumin.
+Yemeni food had a few similarities with Afghan and middle-eastern food: rice and meat slowly cooked together; Hawaij spice made of coriander, turmeric, cardamon, cloves, and cumin.
 However, according to the Oxford Companion to Food, Yemen’s large population and geographic isolation, means that Yemeni cuisine is more influenced by the sea (India and Indonesia) than the land.